How do I end a protected business tenancy using a section 25 notice? Commercial Property

 There are two different ways to end a protected business tenancy, both requiring a section 25 notice to be served on the tenant.

 A commercial lease can be ‘contracted-out’ or ‘protected’.
+If the lease is contracted out, it will not automatically continue after the expiry of its term and there is no right to a new lease.
 If a lease is protected, the Landlord and Tenant Act provides security of tenure ensuring the tenancy cannot come to an end until it is formally terminated.

-A section 25 notice to end this type of lease can be either ‘hostile’ or ‘non-hostile’ but must be served in a prescribed form and within a prescribed timescale stipulated by the Act, not more than 12 months, or less than six months before the termination date specified in the notice.
+A section 25 notice is a section in the Landlord & Tenant Act 1954 (LTA) which details the information required, should the landlord need to end the business tenancy.
+Ending this type of lease can be either ‘hostile’ or ‘non-hostile’ but must be served in a prescribed form and within a prescribed timescale stipulated by the Act, not more than 12 months, or less than six months before the termination date specified in the notice.
+Clear and concise language must be used when terminating this agreement and it must be drafted carefully.

 This type of notice is served where the landlord opposes the grant of a new lease.
 For such a notice to be valid, the landlord must set out within the notice any one of the following grounds of opposition: